igrib/WindowArranger/README.md

 Script to arrange windows on MacOS

 ## What it does?
-This is a script you can add to Mac OS automator to allow you to use a keyboard shortcut to align windows either as full-screen, top-right, top-left, bottom-righ, bottom-left, left-half, and right-half.
+This is a script you can add to Mac OS automator to allow you to use a keyboard shortcut to align windows either as full-screen, top-right, top-left, bottom-right, bottom-left, left-half, and right-half.

 <img src="docs/screenshots/arrangement.jpg">